 To receive a graduate certificate:

-Students must successfully complete certificate requirements as established by the university.
-Graduate Certificate students will be held to the academic standards for all graduate students as specified in the Graduate Catalog, unless otherwise noted in the section in the Graduate Catalog regarding Graduate Certificates.
+Students must successfully complete certificate requirements as established by the University.
+Graduate Certificate students will be held to the academic standards for all graduate students as specified in the Graduate Catalog, except for any additional requirements as noted in the section in the Graduate Catalog regarding Graduate Certificates.

 Students must submit a completion form.
 Degree-seeking students must submit this form before graduating from their degree program.
 Non-degree-seeking students must submit this form no later than one semester after completing their certificate course work.

-Students must have been awarded a bachelor’s or higher degree.
+Students must have been awarded a bachelor’s or higher degree to be eligible.